An Act to amend the Income Tax Act

 Mr. Speaker, I want to follow up on the question my colleague asked regarding the consultation.

-When I went around my riding and most of Alberta, the feedback I received from Albertans was that the increase in the tax-free savings account was extremely welcomed to Albertans.
+When I went around my riding and most of Alberta, the feedback I received from Albertans was that the increase in the tax-free savings account was extremely welcome to Albertans.
 Talking to my colleagues, I heard that it was extremely positive across Canada.

 The member talked about consultations with Canadians.
 Have the Liberals ignored the feedback from Canadians who appreciate the increase in the tax-free savings account?
 Bill C-2 would eliminate that increase.
 I would be interested to hear why the Liberals would eliminate something that Canadians really want.